Apache Spark for Real-time Analytics

 2) MapReduce uses persistent storage, whereas Spark uses Resilient Distributed Datasets (RDDs) which can be created in three ways: parallelizing, reading a stable external data source such as HDFS file and transformations on existing RDDs.

-We can process these RDDs using the operations like map, reduce, reduceByKey, join and window.
+We can process these RDDs using the operations like map, filter, reduceByKey, join and window.
 The results are stored in the data store for further analytics, which is used for generating reports and dashboard.
 A transformation will be applied to every element in RDD and RDDs are distributed among the participating machines.
 Partition in RDD is generally defined by the locality of the stable source and can be controlled by the user through Repartitioning.

+Time and speed are of key relevance when it comes to business decisions.
 To take relevant business decisions, Big Data is ingested in real-time and insightful values must be extracted upon its arrival.
 So, there are different streaming data processing frameworks like Apache Samza, Storm, Flink and Spark Streaming.